volt-software/Ichor/docs/Fundamentals.md

 #### Boost.DI

 Boost.DI is a purely compile-time DI framework.
 This enables it to have no run-time overhead, but doesn't allow creating a new instance per dependency request.
+It requires all possible interfaces and how to instantiate them to be known at compile time.

 #### Google Fruit